-We have demonstrated expertise in acquiring and integrating bearing and precision-engineered component manufacturers that have complementary products or distribution channels and provide significant potential for margin enhancement.
+We have demonstrated expertise in acquiring and integrating bearing and precision engineered component manufacturers that have complementary products or distribution channels and provide significant potential for margin enhancement.
 We have consistently increased the profitability of acquired businesses through a process of methods and systems improvement coupled with the introduction of complementary and proprietary new products.
-Since October 1992 we have completed 20 acquisitions which have broadened our end markets, products, customer base and geographic reach.
+Since October 1992 we have completed 21 acquisitions, including the current acquisition of Western Precision Aero LLC, which have broadened our end markets, products, customer base and geographic reach.